Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Results

 Figure \ref{fig:nn_shells} shows examples of nearest-neighbor relationships of $m$-instances determined for the case of micrographs with random seeds, as used for Table \ref{tab:dimest_rslm}, for the (a) direct-image and (b) $D_{NPT}$ distances.
 These images show the failure of the direct image distance to establish meaningful relationships between $m$-instances, contributing to the high estimated dimensionality and inability to uncover a meaningful manifold.

 When utilizing all 25 $m$-instances to calculate the $\hat{M}$-approximation, the results show that the three main descriptors ($D_{PH}$, $D_{NPT}$, and $D_{ACL-2}$) are able to successfully recover the true intrinsic dimensionality of the system, shown in Table \ref{tab:dimest_bigm}, successfully capturing the stochasticity of the system and recovering a manifold having the minimum amount of parameters necessary.
 To visualize this, Section \ref{sec:mani_vis} plots 2D representations of the $\hat{M}$-approximation domain.
 The $D_{ACL-1}$ descriptor recovers a dimensionality of 1, but that is to be expected as the $D_{ACL-1}$ descriptor itself is only a single value and cannot define a domain in higher dimensions.
-The $D_{PH}$, $D_{NPT}$, and $D_{ACL-2}$ reduced-order microstructure descriptors are all able to capture the intrinsic dimensionality of the microstructure system, successfully capturing the effects of stochasticity.